jpmaillard/JH-Practical-Machine-Learning/README.md

 You can find the htlm version of the project here: http://rpubs.com/jpmaillard/538477

-For purpose of gaining space on the project report I omited to describe the models used in here.
-Here you'll find a brief description of each model.
+For purpose of gaining space on the project report I decided to describe my approach here.

 ## The Model Process: